 Remuneration of the members of the Board of Directors

-The Annual General Meeting 2018 resolved to keep the remuneration of the members of the Board of Directors unchanged.
+The Annual General Meeting 2020 resolved to keep the remuneration of the members of the Board of Directors unchanged.
 As a result, the Chairman receives an annual remuneration of EUR 95,000, the Vice Chairman EUR 80,000 and members EUR 62,500.
-Approximately one half of the remuneration was decided to be paid in the Company's B-series shares which will be acquired from public trading during April 2018.
-As a result the Chairman received 5,680, the Vice Chairman 4,783 and each member 3,737 B-series shares.
+Approximately one half of the remuneration was decided to be paid in the Company's B-series shares which were acquired from public trading during 15.-30 June 2020.
+As a result the Chairman received 8.018, the Vice Chairman 6.752 and each member 5.275 B-series shares.
 The amount of the cash consideration corresponds to the estimated withholding tax.
+The transfer of the shares is restricted for a period of two years following receipt.
 In addition, the Annual General Meeting resolved to pay to the members a remuneration of EUR 700 per each attended Board and committee meeting.
 Further, the Annual General Meeting decided that an additional monthly compensation of EUR 800 be paid to the Chairman of the Audit Committee.

 Principles of compensation of operative management